onap/integration/test/mocks/pnfsimulator/README.md

 In order to add a new file (e.g. test.zip), put the file into *sftp* directory and run simulator.
 After that again execute sftp command: *sftp -P 2222 -i ssh/ssh_host_rsa_key sftp-user@localhost:sftp/test.zip*

+###FTPES support
+PNF Simulator allows to serve files via FTPES server.
+FTPES server has predefined user: onap with password: pano.
+In order to connect we execute command *ftp-ssl host* and then enter user name and password.
+In order to download execute command while logged in*get file_name*.
+In order to add a new file execute command while logged in*put file_name*.

 ###Developer mode
 For development of PNF Simulator, run *simulator.sh* start-dev in order to run Netopeer.
 After that it is possible to run PNF Simulator from IDE.